 Early History of the Hallingham family

-Another 146 words (10 lines of text) covering the years 161 and 1613 are included under the topic Early Hallingham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hallingham research.
+Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Hallingham History in all our PDF Extended History products and printed products wherever possible.

 Hallingham Spelling Variations